 Because of possible effects on cardiac excitation, use caution during aerobic exercise and endurance conditioning.
 Terminate exercise if patient exhibits untoward symptoms (chest pain, shortness of breath, unusual fatigue) or displays other criteria for exercise termination (See Appendix L).

 Establish aerobic exercise workloads that account for the effects of beta blockers on heart rate (HR).
 Some HR guidelines may not be appropriate because beta blockers typically decrease maximal HR by 20–30 bpm.
 Use other guidelines such as rating of perceived exertion (RPE, modified Borg scale) to determine exercise workloads.

 To minimize orthostatic hypotension, patient should move slowly when assuming a more upright position.

 Counsel patients about additional interventions to help control cardiac arrhythmias, including regular exercise, caffeine restriction, stress reduction, moderation of alcohol consumption, and smoking cessation.

-Instruct patient or family/caregivers to report other troublesome side effects such as severe or prolonged sweating or GI ...
+Instruct patient or family/caregivers to report other troublesome side effects ...